“Closet, Closet…what shall I wear today?

 Before you start the cleanout, make room for three different piles.

 - Items that need to be altered and or cleaned.

 - Items that need another piece to complete the look.

 Step One: Purge, Alter, Complete

-Purge clothes, coats and shoes that are too small or too large (generally two or more sizes).
-If they are too small, if you lose enough to wear them again, you will buy new.
+Purge clothes, coats, and any shoes that are too small or too large, a general rule is two or more sizes.
+If they are too small, if you lose enough to wear them again, you will buy new ones.
 If they are too large, you really don’t want to wear them again.

-After you have purged, try every piece of clothing, you have left in your closet on and look carefully at each piece to see if it needs repaired or cleaned.
+After you have purged, try every piece of clothing you have left in your closet on and look carefully at each piece to see if it needs repairing or cleaned.
 Look also to see if the length of the garment is the appropriate length for this season.
-If the garment is slightly large, this can be taken in.
-If the waist is slightly tight, see if it can be released.
-If it cannot be altered to fit, purge it.
-If shoes are worn or scuffed, but can be polished and fixed, take them to the shoe repair.
+If the garment is slightly large, don't worry, this can be taken in.
+If the waist is somewhat tight, see if it can be released.
+If it cannot be released to fit, purge it.
+If shoes are worn or scuffed but can be polished and fixed, take them to the shoe repair.
 If they cannot be restored to good condition, purge them.

 Step Two: Organize